ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/11-Checking_PDB_Files.md

 Let's select conformations A for residues 43, 90 and conformation B for resid 20 using VMD:
 ~~~
-vmd
-vmd> mol new 1ERT.pdb
+mol new 1ERT.pdb
-vmd> set s [atomselect top "(protein and altloc '') or (altloc A and resid 43 90) or (altloc B and resid 20)"]
+set s [atomselect top "(protein and altloc '') or (altloc A and resid 43 90) or (altloc B and resid 20)"]
-vmd> $s writepdb protein.pdb
+$s writepdb protein.pdb
-vmd> quit
+quit
 ~~~
-{: .bash}
+{: .vmd}

 > ## Preparing a Protein Coordinate File for Simulation
 > 1. Make PDB file containing only conformations "B" from the file 1ERT.pdb
 > 2. Make PDB file containing only conformations AHIS43, BASP20, BSER90 from the file 1ERT.pdb
-> 3. Retrieve the coordinate file for barnase (PDB code 1BNI) and check if there any alternate conformations in the file.
+> 3. Retrieve the coordinate file for barnase (PDB code 1BNI) and check if there are any alternate conformations in the file.
 > 4. Generate structure file for a single molecule (there are 3 molecules in the file).
 Hint: use chain identifiers to select a molecule.
 Chain identifiers are found in the column 22 of PDB files.
 >
 > > ## Solution